1979 Chicago mayoral election

 The 1979 Chicago mayoral election was first the primary on February 27, 1979, which was followed by the general on April 3, 1979.
 The election saw the election of Chicago, Illinois' first female mayor, and the first female mayor of any major American city, Jane M. Byrne.
 Byrne defeated Republican Wallace Johnson by a landslide 66 percent margin of victory, winning more than 82 percent of the vote.
 Byrne's 82% of the vote is the most any candidate has received in a Chicago mayoral election.

 Byrne had won the Democratic Party's nomination by narrowly defeating incumbent mayor Michael A. Bilandic in the party's primary election.

 Primaries and nominations

+60.5% of registered voters participated in the primary elections.

 Democratic primary

-In what was regarded to be a major upset to the Chicago Democratic political machine, Jane Byrne succeeded in pulling off an insurgent challenge to incumbent mayor Michael Bilandic.
-Byrne, whom Bilandic had previously fired from the post of the city's Commissioner of Consumer Sales in 1977, had launched an underdog challenge to Bilandic, who had received the backing of the Cook County Democratic Party.
+The Cook County Democratic Party organization (run by the city Democratic political machine) had fully supported incumbent mayor Michael A. Bilandic's bid for renomination for election to a full term as mayor.
+Byrne, whom Bilandic had previously fired from the post of the city's Commissioner of Consumer Sales in 1977, had launched an underdog challenge to Bilandic.
+In what was regarded to be a major upset to the Chicago Democratic machine, Jane Byrne succeeded in pulling off an insurgent challenge to Bilandic.